Ooggle/FlipperAnimationManager/README.md

 Clone the project or download a zipped copy of it.

+Download the SDL2 library from [the releases](https://github.com/libsdl-org/SDL/releases) (the sdl2-devel-2.xx.x-vc.zip archive) and extract it somewhere in the computer.

 Open the `FlipperAM.sln` file with Visual Studio.

+Then, go to project settings and replace any %SDL2_DIR% you find in the compiler and linker section by the path of the SDL2 directory previously downloaded.
+An alternative method is to directly open the FlipperAM.vcxproj file and replace by hand every %SDL2_DIR% by the path of the SDL2 directory.
+⚠️ If it's not done correclty, the build won't work.

 Select the Release configuration and build the project, the output binary will be located in `Release` folder.

 <br>

-Note: You will have to get a copy of `SDL2.dll` from the <a href="https://github.com/libsdl-org/SDL/releases">SDL repository</a> and have it alongside the .exe in order to run the application.
+Note: You will have to get a copy of `SDL2.dll` from the <a href="https://github.com/libsdl-org/SDL/releases">SDL repository</a> (it's in the SDL2-2.x.x-win32-x64.zip archive) and have it alongside the .exe in order to run the application.

 <br>